patrickfrey/mewa/doc/faq.md

 An inherited class is declared as a member.
 A reduction from the inheriting class to this member makes the class appearing as an instance of the inherited class.

 ##### Note
-For implementing polymorphism see [How to implement object-oriented polymorphism?](#virtualMethodTables).
+For implementing method call polymorphism see [How to implement method call polymorphism?](#virtualMethodTables).

 <a name="virtualMethodTables"/>

-### How to implement object-oriented polymorphism?
+### How to implement method call polymorphism?

 In the example _language1_, I implemented interface inheritance only.
 For class inheritance with overriding virtual method declarations possible, a _VMT_ ([Virtual Method Table](https://en.wikipedia.org/wiki/Virtual_method_table)) has to be implemented.
 A virtual method call is a call via the _VMT_.

-Polymorphism with virtual methods has some issues around the base pointer of the class.
-The problems start with multiple inheritances.
-The ```self``` pointer to be passed to the implementation of a virtual method has to be the first class defining the method as virtual.
-When encountering the inheritance of two base classes, then the 3 base pointers can't be aligned.
-Therefore each method implementation has to calculate its ```self``` pointer from the base pointer passed.
-This has to be the base pointer of the first class implementing the method.
+Polymorphism with virtual methods has some issues concerning the base pointer of the class.
+If a method implementation can be overridden, then the base pointer of a class has to be determined by the method itself.
+Each method implementation has to calculate its ```self``` pointer from the base pointer passed.
+This could be the base pointer of the first class implementing the method.

 <a name="orderOfDefinition"/>